tehmoon/go-libraft/README.md

 This project is under heavy developpement, it is part of my way to understand consensus algorithms AND not suitable for any production use.

 Issues are welcomed but I'll (at the moment) not accept any PR.
-Once all the basic feature will work I'll be happy to welcome everyone to participate.
+Once all the basic features will work I'll be happy to welcome everyone to participate.